Most car owners are quick to suspect the engine when the car won’t start, but did you know that it could also be a bad ignition coil?

-Most car owners usually suspect the engine when the car won’t start without giving some thought to the ignition coil.
-Unfortunately, there is no specific way to know that your ignition coil is faulty.
-That, however, doesn’t mean you can’t tell when you have a bad ignition coil.
+There is no single way to determine that your ignition coil is faulty, but it doesn’t mean you can’t tell when you have a bad ignition coil.
 Several symptoms can help you detect a faulty ignition coil, and in this article, we look at the common ones.

 1. Check engine light comes on